SimplifyJobs/Summer2025-Internships/README.md

-# Summer 2024 Tech Internships by Pitt CSC & Simplify
+# Summer 2025 Tech Internships by Pitt CSC & Simplify
-> **👀 Looking for Summer 2025 Internships?**
->
-> We'll be launching our 2025 list in the next couple weeks – drop a star to stay updated when it drops!
->
 We're back!
-Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2024**.
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2025**.
 The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas: